 When you start supplying a new customer, payment terms will be agreed and should clearly be defined in writing (service agreement).
 Setting clear expectations at the start of the relationship will also be helpful when it comes time to collect.

 Don’t forget, your customer will also be managing their cash flow and trying to extend the terms of their payables wherever possible.
 You may also consider allowing customers to pay with different methods.
-Offering your customers payment options like credit cards, or direct debit may make it easier for you customers to pay, especially small amounts.
+Offering your customers' payment options like credit cards, or direct debit may make it easier for your customers to pay, especially small amounts.

-In business it makes sense to always negotiate shorter payment terms with your debtors and longer terms with your supplier.
-Obviously these terms have a direct impact on the company’s cash flows and the amount of working capital at its disposal.
+In business, it makes sense to always negotiate shorter payment terms with your debtors and longer terms with your supplier.
+Obviously, these terms have a direct impact on the company’s cash flows and the amount of working capital at its disposal.
 Working capital typically has a cost attached, as money that is not earning interest is effectively depreciating.
 However, by extending your creditors payment terms you will effectively use their funds as your working capital.
-Obviously be careful not to damage the relationship here.
+Obviously, be careful not to damage the relationship here.
 If you’re forecasting negative cash flows, you may consider offering customers a discount for early payment.
-Vise versa, if your cash flow projection shows a surplus of cash flow you may want to take advantage of an early payment discount offered by your creditors.
+Vice versa, if your cash flow projection shows a surplus of cash flow you may want to take advantage of an early payment discount offered by your creditors.